 Once you’re able to walk the walk, you need to be able to talk the talk.
 We’ve listed a group of common dad idioms to practice outside your desired dad group, such as the cashier at the gas station or the server at Applebee’s.

-• Swearing while fixing anything – This is all part of the process of work.
+- Swearing while fixing anything – This is all part of the work process.
 If you finished your project and didn’t spill one cuss word, you’re Superman, a paid professional, or you did it wrong.
 Plus, you’ll probably hurt yourself at some point during the project, possibly multiple times, and some foul language will show up at the party.

-• Dad jokes (the more awkward, the better) – This is the number one move of any tool dad.
-A good dad joke is like a fine wine; they just get better with age.
-Some quality ones are “Where do boats go when they’re sick?”
-“To the boat doc.”, “I don’t trust those trees.
-They seem kind of shady.”, or the old mainstay, “Dad, did you get a haircut?
+- Dad jokes (the more awkward, the better) – This is the number one move of any tool dad.
+A good dad joke is like a fine wine; they get better with age.
+Some quality ones are “Where do boats go when sick?”
+“To the boat dock.”, “I don’t trust those trees.
+They seem kind of shady.” or the old mainstay, “Dad, did you get a haircut?
 No, I got them all cut.”

-• Mimicking TikTok trends and dances – Every dad wants to be the cool dad, and what better way to do that than to fit in with the young people.
-You can keep it simple with the Griddy or try something a little more challenging like a Fancy Like.
+- Mimicking TikTok trends and dances – Every dad wants to be the cool dad, and what better way to do that than to fit in with the young people.
+You can keep it simple with the Griddy or try something more challenging like a Fancy Like.

-Shop all of your dad tools, such as power tools, hand tools, outdoor power equipment, and more at Acme Tools.
+Shop all of your dad’s tools, such as power tools, hand tools, outdoor power equipment, and more, at Acme Tools.